The Man in the Black Suit: Plot summary

-"The Man in the Black Suit" recounts the tale of Gary, a nine-year-old boy, whose brother died, not long ago, due to a bee sting.
-One day, Gary goes out fishing and falls asleep.
-When he awakens, he's startled to discover a bee sitting on the edge of his nose.
-Although Gary doesn't share his brother's allergy to them, he is still scared.
-Suddenly, he hears a clap and the bee is dead.
-Turning around, Gary discovers a man with burning eyes looming over him.
-Dressed in a black three-piece suit, the man has pale skin and claw-like fingers.
-When he grins, his mouth exposes horrible shark-like teeth.
-The man—whose body odor smells like burnt match heads—tells Gary terrible things: that his mother has died while he was away, that his father intends to molest him, and that he (the man) intends to eat him.
+Set in the fictional town of Motton, Maine, "The Man in the Black Suit" recounts the tale of Gary, a nine-year-old boy, whose brother has recently died from an allergic reaction to a bee sting.
+One day, Gary goes out fishing and falls asleep by a creek.
+He awakens to find a bee sitting on the tip of his nose.
+Not knowing if he shares his brother's allergy to them, he is frozen by terror until he hears a clap behind him, which causes the bee to drop dead.
+Turning around, Gary discovers a tall, pale man in a three-piece black suit looming over him.
+He engages Gary in what at first seems like normal conversation, but Gary notices the man has shark-like teeth, long, claw-like fingernails, and burning eyes.

+The man then tells Gary terrible things: that his mother has died (also from a bee sting) while he was away, and that his father intends to rape him.
+In order to save him from "all that unpleasantness", he (the man) tells Gary he will kill and eat him.
 At first, Gary doesn't believe him.
 However, he soon realizes that the man is actually the devil.
-In order to dissuade the man in the black suit from eating him, Gary offers him a fish he caught, and the man swallows it whole.
-He tells Gary that he is still hungry so Gary tries to escape.
-The man pursues Gary to the outskirts of the forest.
-When Gary thinks he lost him, he sees the man right behind him.
-Throwing his fishing rod at the man, Gary continues to run home and meets his father outside.
+In order to dissuade him, Gary offers him a fish he caught.
+The man swallows it whole, but declaring he is not satisfied, attacks Gary.
+Gary flees, with the man pursuing him to the outskirts of the forest.

-Gary believes the man's claim until seeing his mother in the kitchen.
-Gary realizes that the things the man said were false.
-Gary's father can see that he is shaken but he eventually persuades him to return with him to the spot in the forest to bring back the rest of his fishing equipment.
-When they arrive at the spot where Gary met the man in the black suit, Gary's father examines the scene where the man lay down and can see that the grass is black and that there is a foul smell.
-Gary can then sense that his father knows that something out of the ordinary happened where Gary was fishing.
-Gary's father also tells him not to return there.
+Gary believes the man's claim until returning home and seeing his mother in the kitchen.
+Gary's father persuades him to return with him to the spot in the forest to retrieve his fishing equipment.
+When they arrive at the spot where Gary met the man in the black suit, Gary's father notices the grass is black and foul-smelling where the man was sitting.
+While dubious of Gary's story about the man in the black suit, his father tells him not to return there.

 The story is narrated by Gary, looking back from his perspective as an elderly man.
-He is haunted by his belief that he escaped from the devil by sheer luck or his own wits.
-As the story draws to a close, we learn that he's frightened by the thought of his approaching death and the possibility of a second encounter with the man in the black suit.
+He is haunted by his belief that he only escaped from the devil by sheer luck, and lives in terror of his approaching death and the possibility of a second encounter with the man in the black suit.
 Gary knows that he won't be able to outwit him or outrun him in his old age.

 Short film adaptation

-The book was adapted into a short film in 2004, with actor/writer and comedian John Viener in the titular role.
+The book was adapted into a short film in 2004, with John Viener in the titular role.